Vina, California: History

 filing Proof of Claim in the Marysville office on February 4, 1857.

 Lower Deer Creek became Vina in the 1860s when a winery was founded.
 It derives its name from the Spanish-language word meaning "vineyard".
 A post office has been in operation at Vina since 1871.

 Beginning in 1881, railroad industrialist and former governor Leland Stanford bought land in and around Vina, which he developed into a huge ranch of 55,000 acre.
 It included what was at the time the largest vineyard in the world — 4000 acre growing 3 million vines.
 The ranch also grew fruit, vegetables, and grain, along with hundreds of horses, cattle, and hogs.
 His wines were not successful, and he turned to producing medicinal brandy instead.
 The village grew with the ranch; at its height Vina had a population of 1,300 and boasted two hotels and five saloons.
 After Stanford's death his widow Jane Stanford tried to maintain the ranch, keeping it until 1898 or later.

 On July 1, 1955, a property known as the Flynn Ranch was sold to Gethsemani Abbey and became the site of the Vina Monastery.
 In 1959 it became the Abbey of New Clairvaux.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 1.4 square miles (3.5 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 1.4 square miles (3.5 km^{2}), all land.